Grangetown (Cardiff electoral ward): Description

 Following a Cardiff boundary review, intended to give better electoral parity, the number of councillors for the Grangetown ward was increased from 3 to 4, effective from the 2022 Cardiff Council election.

 Election results

+2025 by-election

+A by-election was called for the 14 August 2025, following the stepping down of Labour councillor, Sara Robinson.
+The vacant seat was won by the Green Party, their first ever seat on Cardiff Council and their first ever by-election win in Wales.

+2024 by-election

+Following the death of Abdul Sattar in February, a by-election was called for 25 April 2024.
+Seven candidates put themselves forward to fill the vacancy, including Sattar's widow Waheeda Sattar the eventual winner.

+2022

+Following a boundary review the number of seats increased from three to four.
+The boundaries themselves for this ward remained unchanged.

+Abdul Sattar died suddenly aged 53, on 15 February 2024.

 2017

 At the May 2017 County Council elections Labour won all three seats, winning back the seat lost to Plaid Cymru in November 2016.
-Ashley Lister, grandson of the late councillor Chris Lomax (who died in September 2016) topped the poll.
+Ashley Lister, grandson of the late councillor Chris Lomax (who died in September 2016) topped the poll by a single vote.

 2016 by-election

 Following the death of Labour councillor Chris Lomax a by-election was held on 3 November 2016 which was won by Plaid Cymru candidate Tariq Awan, though by only 114 votes.

 2012

 In May 2012 Labour won back from the Liberal Democrats the three seats they had previously lost in 2004, with Plaid Cymru having a strong surge.

 2008

 In May 2008, the Liberal Democrats successfully defended their three seats.

 2004

 In May 2004 the Liberal Democrats won all three seats from the Labour Party.
 Labour councillor Peter Perkins had represented the area since 1981, initially for the Marl ward before it became part of Grangetown.